 Dism /Online /Cleanup-Image /RestoreHealth

-3. You may now exit command prompt and restart your PC.
+Step 3.
+You may now exit the command prompt and restart your PC.

 Screensavers are only useful if you're using a CRT monitor.
 If you currently own an LCD monitor, problems like "burn-ins" commonly encountered in a CRT monitor wouldn't be a problem.

-Issues with screensavers may be multifactorial in origin but surely, one of the solutions provided above may successfully resolve them.
+If you are using a third-party screensaver app, try using different one or switch to the default Windows 10 screensaver.
+However, problems with screensavers may be multifactorial in source, but assuredly, one of the solutions provided above may successfully resolve them.

 In case none of the solutions mentioned above unable to repair the problem, you can try the Wondersharerecoverit tool.
 The tool not only Recover lost or deleted files, but everything from PC, Mac, hard drive, USB, SD card, etc.

 Just Download Recoverit Data Recovery Tool on your system.
 Start Scanning to find the problem that could be causing problems in your system.